 Gather the ingredients.

 Wash and finely slice the green onions.
-Lightly beat the eggs with the salt and pepper.
+Lightly beat the eggs with the pepper and salt.

-Heat a wok or frying pan and add 2 tablespoons of the oil.
+Heat a wok or frying pan over medium-high heat and add 2 tablespoons of the oil.
 When the oil is hot, add the eggs.
 Cook, stirring, until they are lightly scrambled but not too dry.
 Remove the eggs and clean out the pan.

 When the rice is heated through, add the scrambled egg back into the pan.
 Mix thoroughly.
-Stir in the green onion.
+Stir in the green onions.
 Serve hot.

-- Another option is to add a small amount (1/2 to 1 teaspoon) of XO sauce or thick soy sauce, or to use 2 to 3 teaspoons of dark soy sauce—these will give the rice a darker color.
+- Another option is to add a small amount (1/2 to 1 teaspoon) of XO sauce or thick soy sauce, or use 2 to 3 teaspoons of dark soy sauce—these will give the rice a darker color.